znation2010/Mobile_Version_Portfolio/README.md

 ### Key Features <a name="key-features"></a>

-- Validates whether there is Error in the HTML file
+- The website is responsive
-- Checks for errors in the Stylesheet using the linters
+- Utilized Flexbox
 - Github workflow linter(HTML+CSS)

 <p align="right">(<a href="#readme-top">back to top</a>)</p>